APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - If the university doesn't weed out the bad apples, this will certainly serve to inflame tensions between student factions

-	- AND if counterprotesters are not addressed, all protesting students are put in serious danger
+	- AND if counterprotesters are not addressed, ALL protesting students are put in serious danger

 		- The person's quote saying that the encampment "had it coming"